wingify/wingify.github.io/_posts/2014-08-25-jsfoo-run-up-event.markdown

 **[Join us at the run-up event](https://jsfoo.in/2014/runup-delhi)**

 As a part of the run-up event, we're organising an online JavaScript competition.
-The theme for the competition is *Visualize*.

 ## Online JavaScript Competition - Visualize